-South Koreans are also allowed to go to visit, albeit just for a day and in spite of not being able to go to Pyongyang.
-They can be spotted on modern buses and with guides in blue outfits wearing headsets, walkie talkies in hand.
+South Koreans were also allowed to visit Kaesong, albeit just for a day and in spite of not being able to go to Pyongyang.
+We used to be able to spot them until 2008 on modern buses and with guides in blue outfits wearing headsets, walkie talkies in hand.

-UPDATE: this was initially written in 2008.
-South Korean citizens have not been able to go to as tourists to North Korea since.
+South Korean citizens have not been able to go to as tourists to North Korea since 2008.
 They used to be allowed to go there and to Mt.
 Kumgangsan but that has no longer been the case since 2008.
 It is possible for us though to arrange for Westerners to go to Kumgangsan.

 View of the Old Part of Town.
 Unlike most cities in Korea, Kaesong was not destroyed during the Korean War.